vcr/vcr/README.md

 **Help Wanted**

-We're looking for new maintainers.
-If you'd like to help maintain a well-used gem please create an issue so we can add you.
+We're looking for more maintainers.
+If you'd like to help maintain a well-used gem please spend some time reviewing pull requests, issues, or participating in discussions.

 Usage
 =====